reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

         repetitions:
                         int
                         optional  (default: 1)
                         defines how often the substack is repeated.
-A negaive value means an inversion of the order.
+A negative value means an inversion of the order.
         stack:
                         str
                         optional